-In Fig. 26 we have represented a digital vibration of the forearm.
+In Fig. 32 we have represented a digital vibration of the forearm.
 Vibration of the whole arm is given in the following manner: The operator grasps the hand and shoulder, keeping the arm in an extended position, and shakes as quickly as possible.
-The movement may also be performed by two operators, as shown in Fig. 27.
+The movement may also be performed by two operators.